World Conference against Racism 2001: The NGO Forum Declaration

 The NGO Forum ran separately from the main conference in the nearby Kingsmead Stadium in Durban, from 28 August to 1 September.
 It consisted 3,000 NGOs, attended by 8,000 representatives.
-The declaration adopted by the NGO Forum wan't an official document of the conference.
+The declaration adopted by the NGO Forum was not an official document of the conference.

 The Forum's proceedings were highly disorganized, with several NGO delegates walking out of the Forum, to the jeers of other delegates, and ended in discord.
 The NGO Forum's declaration described Israel as a "racist, apartheid state" that was guilty of "racist crimes including war crimes, acts of genocide and ethnic cleansing".
 The document was not intended to be presented to the Conference, although a copy of it was intended to be handed over, as a symbolic gesture, to the Conference secretary-general, Mary Robinson, at the conclusion of the Forum.
 Robinson refused to accept the document, citing concerns over its language.
 In a later interview she said of the whole conference that "there was horrible anti-Semitism present — particularly in some of the NGO discussions.
 A number people said they've never been so hurt or so harassed or been so blatantly faced with an anti-Semitism."

 Critics described the description of Israel as apartheid as the "Durban Strategy".
 They claim that this comparison was made with the intention of causing and encouraging divestment from and boycott of Israel.

 The NGO Forum was attended by U.S. NGOs, with financial support from the Rockefeller Foundation, the MacArthur Foundation, and the Charles Stewart Mott Foundation.
 The Ford Foundation provided USD10 million in support to the WCAR and the NGO Forum.
 These NGOs provided research assistance at the Forum and helped to develop declarations and resolutions that dealt with the issue of compensation for slavery.

 The resolutions adopted by the Forum dealing with reparations for slavery dealt only with the transatlantic slave trade and did not mention the traffic in African slaves to Islamic lands in the Middle East.
 The Forum also called upon the United States to ratify all major human rights treaties that had already been ratified.